 Grade Processing and Timeline

-Final grades are posted on the student’s records page 10 calendar days after the course end date.
-Students will receive an email notification when grades are ready to view.
-They may then order an official transcript.
+Final grades are posted on the student’s records page ten calendar days after the course end date.
+Students may then order an official transcript.

-Students can download an unofficial transcript or certificate of course completion as soon as the final grades are posted.
+Students can download an unofficial transcript or document demonstrating course completion as soon as final grades are posted.

 Students may request an official transcript when the certificate of completion is available.
 These requests are processed within two business days.